rchampourlier/toggl_cache/README.md

 # TogglCache

-Fetches reports data from Toggl API and caches them in a MongoDB store.
+Fetches reports data from Toggl API and caches them in a PostgreSQL database.

 This allows you to build applications performing complex operations on a large number of Toggl content without the Toggl API latency.
 You may also use it to backup your precious data!